-This herbaceous perennial has a rosette basal growth habit and forms a single flower stalk when it matures.
+Agave geminiflora is a herbaceous perennial with a rosette basal growth habit and forms a single flower stalk when it matures.

-The plant is slow-growing, and the rosettes top out at about 2′ feet high with a spread of about 3′ feet.
+The plant has a slow growth rate in the shade or full sun, and the rosettes top out at about 2′ feet high with a spread of about 3′ feet.

-The stiff, straight leaves numbering 100-200 are sharp and the terminal spines can be a hazard.
+The stiff, straight dark green leaves numbering 100-200 are sharp and the terminal spines can be a hazard.

 Flowering and Fragrance

 Mature Agave geminiflora plants form very tall flower stalks.

 The impressive, branchless, on beautiful erect flower spike may stand 8′ to 12′ feet high emerging from the center of the plant.